uwen-godwin/printf/README.md

 	write output to stdout, the standard output stream.

 	format is a character string.
 The format string is composed of zero or more directives.
-See man 3 printf for more detail.
+See man 3 printf for more detail

 	You need to handle the following conversion specifiers: